 - Tell someone you are going paddling and when you are likely to be back

-· Please consider the weather conditions before paddling.
+Please consider the weather conditions before paddling.
 Check the tide & check the wind conditions.
-Do not paddle in weather conditions e.g. strong wind / large swell, that are beyond your capability.
+Do not paddle in weather conditions e.g. strong wind / large swell, that is beyond your capability.

 Waka Ama Events: